-Once you have found your placement, you need to come to the careers office in the LRC to collect a WEX1 form from Miss Phillips.
-This is a blue form with an accompanying letter.
+Once you have found your placement, you need to come to the careers office in the LRC to collect a WEX1 form from Mr Jordan.
+This is a green form with an accompanying letter.
 Reminder - This form needs all parts to be completed and needs to be signed by the Employer, the Parent/Carer and the Student.

-These forms will be available to collect from Miss Phillips’ office and also to download here after the October half term.
+These forms will be available to collect from Mr Jordan's office and also to download here after the October half term.

 Mr Jordan is your contact at school for work experience queries.